-- Slide the included AP Racing brake pads into the calipers.
-Make sure the pads sit flush with the edge of the disc and do not over hang or sit low on the disc face.
-If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes! - Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 7 above.
+• Slide the included AP Racing brake pads into the calipers.
+Make sure the top of the pad lines up with the outer edge of the disc and do not over hang or sit low on the disc face.

+Using a 6mm hex wrench, reinstall the pad retention bolt removed in Step 9 above.
 Torque to 11 ft/lbs (15Nm)

+• If you do not install your pads during this step, you will potentially have a big mess on your hands when you attempt to bleed your brakes!

+Step 12 - Repeat steps 3 thru 10 on the other side of the vehicle